-This disparity persists despite two decades of success in attracting racially/ethnically diverse students to graduate study in health administration.
+This disparity persists despite two decades of success in attracting racially/ethnically diverse students to graduate programs in health administration.
 For example, according to the Association of University Programs in Health Administration in 1990-1991, 14 percent of graduate students in healthcare management programs were racial/ethnic minorities.
-By the 2000-2001 academic year, the proportion rose to 30 percent and by 2009-2010, fully 42 percent of graduate students are minorities.3
+By the 2000-2001 academic year, the proportion rose to 30 percent and by 2009-2010, fully 42 percent of graduate students are minorities.
+3

 ACHE embraces diversity within the healthcare management field and recognizes that issue as both an ethical and business imperative.
 ACHE urges all healthcare executives, board members, educators and policymakers to actively strive to increase diversity within healthcare management ranks, especially in regard to race and ethnic background.
 ACHE actively strives to increase representation of racially/ethnically diverse individuals in healthcare management and works to create a supportive, collegial environment that encourages their membership and advancement within ACHE itself.
 ACHE, as a founding member, also is committed to collaborating with the Institute for Diversity in Health Management and other such groups on these issues.